SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ## Glue

-Our data contain both the common and Latin names for the 3 penguin species.
-We will combine them into one column to use for labeling in a plot.
+Our data contain both the common and Latin names for the 3 penguin species, in separate column.
+We want to combine them into one column to use for labeling in a plot.